Day 1 Thursday — ARRIVE Istanbul

 Day 2 Friday — Istanbul

-Today after breakfast you start your visits with Byzantine Hippodrome, where chariot races were once held and several monuments, such as 3600 years old Egyptian obelisk, were erected for decoration; the Blue Mosque, built by the order of Ottoman Sultan Ahmet in the 17th century with six minarets and fine interior tiles from Iznik, it's the most important mosque of the city; the Hagia Sophia Church, built in the 6th century as a Christian basilica which became the largest church in the world for many centuries with magnificent Byzantine mosaics.
+Today after breakfast you start your visits with Byzantine Hippodrome, where chariot races were once held and several monuments, such as 3600 years old Egyptian obelisk, were erected for decoration; the Blue Mosque, built by the order of Ottoman Sultan Ahmed I in the 17th century with six minarets and fine interior tiles from Iznik, it's the most important mosque of the city; the Hagia Sophia, built in the 6th century as a Christian basilica which became the largest church in the world for many centuries with magnificent Byzantine mosaics.
 After lunch, visit world famous Topkapi Palace, main residence of the Ottoman Sultans for about 400 years, where you can see incredible collections of imperial treasury, sultans' costumes, silverware, porcelains etc. Dinner at guests' expense.
 (B-L)

 Day 3 Saturday — Istanbul